 The importance of how to train them to get them too respond and grow to their fullest!

-Each athlete’s goals are different regarding biceps training but, if you’re after increasing overall size/mass and density: then you have come to the right page.
+Each athlete’s goals are different, if you’re after increasing overall size/mass and density: then you have come to the right page.

 If you’re somewhat new to building biceps size and mass, the biceps consist of two major muscles as the word obviously intends-biceps, means: two.